flodlan/Lab-Wiki/documents/fMRI/fmri-analysis.md

 This page contains information on how to perform different visualizations by making use of the NiLearn package: [Visualizing Neuroimaging Data using NiLearn](https://nilearn.github.io/stable/plotting/index.html)

+A recent and quite popular way of visualizing fMRI activity is through the use of flattened cortical visualizations.
+Jack Gallant's lab, has provided a software package that does exactly this: [PyCortex](https://gallantlab.org/pycortex/).
+Their website contains extensive documentations and explanations on how to use it.
+However, it has been noted that it is not always very easy to utilize.
+This [notebook from Tomas Knappen's lab](https://github.com/tknapen/tknapen.github.io/wiki/Pycortex-flattening) should aid in its usage.